solenopsis/Lasius/README.md

 # Lasius

 Welcome to Lasius - a Java utility framework for SFDC.
-This project contains many useful features, but chief among them is automatic session management to your SFDC web services (custom, enterprise, partner, metadata and tooling).
+This project contains many useful features, but chief among them is automatic session management to your SFDC web services ([custom] (https://developer.salesforce.com/page/Apex_Web_Services_and_Callouts), [enterprise] (https://github.com/solenopsis/Lasius/blob/master/wsutils/wsdls/src/main/resources/wsdl/Lasius-enterprise.wsdl), [metadata] (https://github.com/solenopsis/Lasius/blob/master/wsutils/wsdls/src/main/resources/wsdl/Lasius-metadata.wsdl), [partner] (https://github.com/solenopsis/Lasius/blob/master/wsutils/wsdls/src/main/resources/wsdl/Lasius-partner.wsdl),  and [tooling] (https://github.com/solenopsis/Lasius/blob/master/wsutils/wsdls/src/main/resources/wsdl/Lasius-tooling.wsdl)).
 By this we mean using credentials (user name, password, security token SFDC API version, and URL), we can provide:
 * Automatic login.
-* Automatic relogin should a session id become invalid.
+* Automatic re-login should a session id become invalid.
 * Concurrent threaded access to SFDC per session id.
 * Multiplexed session ids for scaling up simultaneous concurrent calls to SFDC.

-The most interesting thing to consider in the aforementioned statements is there is nothing special you must do other than have your SFDC WSDL and use wsimport to generate your client Java code.
+The most interesting thing to consider in the aforementioned statements is there is nothing special you must do other than have your SFDC WSDL and use [wsimport] (http://docs.oracle.com/javase/6/docs/technotes/tools/share/wsimport.html) to generate your client Java code.
 Once you've done this, in a matter of a few lines of code, you can leverage the above bullet points.
-The following sections will show you all you that's involved.
+The following sections will show you all that's involved.

 ## Credentials